aryehjc/Locate-Insertion-Regions/README.md

 # Locate-Insertion-Regions

+Jun 27 2024: Works as expected on various references.

 Jun 13 2024: Updated to V3, debugged, works as expected with correct reference genome.

 May 24 2024: Have made a Version 2, checking for bugs.
 DetectInsertionRegions_PossibleV2_Latest, check on small seqs.